Flag of Romania: Early use of the colors

-The blue, yellow and red are a documented common occurrence on the flags and coats of arms in Romanian-inhabited lands as far back as the 14th century.
+The colors blue, yellow and red are documented on flags and coats of arms in Romanian-inhabited lands as far back as the 14th century.

 They were extensively used on the coat of arms and flags of the Moldavian Principality.
 Some examples include a gonfalon of Dragoș Vodă, flags used by Stephen the Great and Petru Rareș, army flags used during the reign of Ieremia Movilă, voivodal flags of Michael the Brave, Alexandru Ipsilanti, Alexandru Suțu, Mihai Sturdza, Alexandru Ghica.

-Upon creating a "Grand Principality of Transylvania" on November 2, 1765, Maria Theresa changed the Transylvanian coat of arms to a design that used red, yellow and blue.
+Upon creating a "Grand Principality of Transylvania" on 2 November 1765, Maria Theresa changed the Transylvanian coat of arms to a design that used red, yellow and blue.

 Many Wallachian rulers such as Michael the Brave, Basarab I, Radu Șerban, Mihnea III, Matei Basarab, Scarlat Ghica, Alexandros Soutzos, John George Caradja used coats of arms and flags or ensigns in blue, yellow or red.

 Contemporary descriptions and later reconstructions indicate that the flag of Wallachia during Michael the Brave's reign was made of damask, originally yellow-white but later faded to white.
 It featured a black eagle on a green juniper branch, with a cross in its beak.

 During the 1970s and 1980s, with protochronism receiving official endorsement, it was claimed that red, yellow and blue were found on 16th-century royal grants issued by Michael the Brave, as well as on his shields and banners.